goranzoranovic2910/archkata2024/README.md

 ### Architecture Decision Records

-Here is the list of all ADRs we made during the process to came up with architecture we designed.
+Here is the condensed list of all ADRs we made during the process to came up with architecture we designed.
 Full ADRs can be found through links in the table.

 |ADR #| 	Title| 	Why |	Trade-offs 	| Link |